ironhack-labs/lab-react-ironcontacts/README.md

   git push origin master
   ```

-- Create a Pull Request so that your TAs can check up your work.
+- Create a Pull Request so that your TAs can check your work.

 ## Getting Started